phcompeau/biological_modeling_course/_pages/coronavirus/structure_intro.md

 Recall from the start of this lesson that even if a protein is unfolded into a polypetide, then it always folds back into essentially the same three-dimensional shape.
 This leads us to an idea: given the sequence of amino acids corresponding to the SARS-CoV-2 spike protein, can we predict the final 3-D structure of this protein?
 In other words, can we reverse engineer the magic algorithm that nature uses for protein folding?

-Unfortunately, as will see in the next section, predicting protein structure from an amino acid sequence is a very challenging problem.
+Unfortunately, as we will see in the next section, predicting protein structure from an amino acid sequence is a very challenging problem.

 ## What makes protein structure prediction so difficult?